The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Certificate available: No

-Perfect if you’re preparing a trip or are just looking to cover the basics in no time, Loecsen offers a good introduction to the Korean language and helps you learn all the essential words and sentences right away.
+I recommend Loecsen if you’re preparing a trip or just looking to cover the basics quickly.
+The course offers a good introduction to Korean with all the essential words and sentences.

-There are 17 lesson themes ranging from everyday expressions, feelings, bar orders and directions for taxi drivers to things like medical terms and getting in trouble.
-The site conveniently lists and explains useful words and daily Korean expressions using English, Hangul and Romanization of Korean characters.
+The 17 lesson themes range from everyday expressions, feelings and directions for taxi drivers to things like medical terms and getting in trouble.
+The site presents terms using English, Hangul and Romanization of Korean characters.

 Pros: